rfpg1/TC_Project/README.md

 ##### Comment
 A comment will begin with (* in the middle can every kind of character include break lines and ends with *).

-For know the comments can only be made of alpha numeric characters.

-Right know our grammar can identify comments

 ##### Declaration
 A declaration will always begin with the name of the function followed by ':' and the return type